marliyehez/earthquake-zoomcamp/readme.md

 #### dbt
-Navigate to **airflow/dags/dbt/zoomcamp_dbt/profiles.yml**.
+1. Navigate to **airflow/dags/dbt/zoomcamp_dbt/profiles.yml**.

-Update the keyfile to your service account JSON file path and BigQuery schema name.
+    - Update your BigQuery dataset name and GCP project name.

-Navigate to **airflow/dags/dbt/zoomcamp_dbt/models/earthquacke_silver/src_zoomcamp.yml**.
+2. Navigate to **airflow/dags/dbt/zoomcamp_dbt/models/earthquacke_silver/src_zoomcamp.yml**.
-Change the BigQuery table schema name.
+    - Update your BigQuery dataset name.

 ❗ Use `sudo nano` or adjust permissions if there are issues with saving changes. ❗